Breaching Structure Handbook!

 The leaders of each entrance will then communicate with each other through radios if everyone is ready to breach “ Foxtrot set, Bravo set”

-The leader of Foxtrot will then make the call to breach and all units will move in
+The leader of Foxtrot will then make the call to breach, and all units will move in

 SCO-19